nickcotton/nickcotton.com/src/_posts/2024-03-20-letterboxd-eleventy-and-rss-a-perfect-trio.md

 {% endraw %}
 ```

+I'm not getting into a styling discussion here.
+Do as you please.

 ## Make it dynamic

 “But won't I have to rebuild my site any time the RSS feed is updated?”